 Amicable Recovery: Why It Works — and When It Doesn't

 Amicable collection resolves roughly 60-70% of commercial cases.
-The cases it doesn't resolve are typically those with genuine disputes, insolvent debtors, or sophisticated operators who know that amicable pressure, however professional, stops short of court.
-For those cases, legal escalation needs to be immediate and seamless.
+The cases it doesn't resolve are typically those with genuine disputes, insolvent debtors, or sophisticated operators who know that amicable pressure stops short of court.

 Legal Recovery: Courts, Enforcement, and the Tools That Work